miguelpadin/poc-gh-actions/README.md

 This repository includes GitHub's CodeQL analysis to detect security vulnerabilities and maintain code quality.
 Results are available under **Security → Code scanning alerts** in the repository.

 ---

+## 🌐 Deployment (GitHub Pages)

+This repository includes an automated deployment workflow.
+Whenever the **CI workflow completes successfully on `main`**, the application is built and deployed to **GitHub Pages**.

+The deployment flow:

+1. CI passes all stages (format → lint → typecheck → unit → coverage → e2e)
+2. The `deploy.yml` workflow is triggered
+3. Vite builds the production bundle
+4. The build artifact (`dist/`) is uploaded using `upload-pages-artifact`
+5. GitHub Pages publishes the site automatically

+This ensures that every successful main-branch build is always live and up-to-date.

+---